Search for pair-produced vector-like leptons in final states with third-generation leptons and at least three b quark jets in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Uncertainties

 Other experimental uncertainties that have a smaller impact on the analysis include: uncertainties in the total delivered luminosity (normalization only), the uncertainty in the number of inelastic $\Pp\Pp$ collisions in a single bunch crossing, uncertainties related to detector conditions, and uncertainties in the determination of the trigger efficiencies.

-Theoretical uncertainties arising from the PDFs are assessed separately for the \ttbar, \ttX, and signal processes.
-For each process, a single uncertainty is constructed by adding in quadrature the contributions from all of the Hessian eigenvectors of the process PDF set and its variations in the strong coupling (\alpS) ~\cite{Butterworth:2015oua}.
-Independent variations of the renormalization and factorization scales by factors of two are used to assess the uncertainty from the approximations used in the matrix element calculations; an envelope that describes the largest impacts of these variations is formed and encoded as a single nuisance parameter.
+Theoretical uncertainties are assessed separately for the \ttbar, \ttX, and signal processes.
+Each of these uncertainty sources is treated as uncorrelated between these processes.
+For each process, a single PDF uncertainty is constructed by adding in quadrature the contributions from all of the Hessian eigenvectors of the process PDF set and its variations in the strong coupling (\alpS) ~\cite{Butterworth:2015oua}.
+Independent variations of the renormalization and factorization scales by factors of two are used to assess the uncertainty from the approximations used in the matrix element calculations; an envelope that describes the largest impacts of these variations is formed and encoded as a single nuisance parameter per process.
 Variations where the two scales differ by a factor of four are not included.
 Uncertainties in the parton shower simulation are assessed by changing the scale at which \alpS is evaluated in the shower by factors of two up and down.
-This is done independently for the initial state and final state radiation, creating two independent nuisance parameters.
+This is done independently for the initial state and final state radiation, creating two independent nuisance parameters for each process.
+An additional uncertainty related to the mismodelling of the top quark \pt spectrum in \ttbar events by next-to-leading order Monte Carlo generators is also applied to the \ttbar sample.

 An additional 20\% normalization uncertainty is applied to the \ttbb component.
 This accounts for the fact that the \ttbb component is not as well determined as the overall \ttbar cross section.